wtnwin111/interview/src/com/interview/design/DesignProblem.md

     You need to design basically what will happen / how will pressing of the buttons reflect a change across all the users.( He wanted something as to how the DNS on processing the next request would change the URL and convey it to all connected users)

+6. If the production application hang, how do you find out what caused the problem?

+        1. Log
+        2. Server CPU, memory, I/O blocking
+        3. If the application is depends on some other service, such as database, check depended services.
+        4. Monitoring

+        Specific for application, thread dump should be considered at first, kill -3 $pid.

+        Further suggestion is: the key is to prepare, not react on such accidents.
+If there is a number you want to know when it hangs, you should build it before hand.
+        I would set up metrics to cover the frequent API calls for both volume and latency.
+I would have the metrics logged to a separate server and displayed on a timeline chart, and alerts to warn me if the volume/latency is over certain threshold compared to history.
+I would even set up circuit breaker if self recovery is possible.
+It should be pretty easy to narrow down which call is causing trouble. there are open source tools on all these.